Sinhala-NLP/Sinhala-News-Media-Identification/README.md

 ***<span style="font-size: 3em;">:warning:</span>You must agree to the [license](https://github.com/Sinhala-NLP/NSINA?tab=License-1-ov-file#readme) and terms of use before using the dataset in this repo.***

 # Sinhala News Media Identification
-This is a text generation task created with the [NSINA dataset](https://github.com/Sinhala-NLP/NSINA).
+This is a text classification task created with the [NSINA dataset](https://github.com/Sinhala-NLP/NSINA).
 This dataset is also released with the same license as NSINA.